thomasyang44/sko-tech-academy/docs/troubleshooting/troubleshooting.md

 ## 6. Pods : what to look for and how to restart
 <a name="faq-140"></a>
 ??? note summary "Expand to view"
-    In the CP4BA starter pattern many of the functional components run within the BA Studio pod.
+    In the CP4BA Starter pattern many of the functional components run within the BA Studio pod.
 If your software is not behaving as expected (infinite blue spinning wheels, cases not starting) try restarting the BA Studio pod.
     Expand workloads and select pods, filter using studio and find the running BA Studio pod, click on the three dots and delete the pod.
 This will cause a new pod to be created, in several minutes login to CP4BA again and see if your